 - 5.2.1 The Manager is responsible for managing and administering the Trust's affairs in compliance with the FCA Rules.
-The Manager is the AIFM of the Trust for the purposes of the UK AIFM regime.
-The fees to which the Manager is entitled are set out in paragraph 16.1. - 5.2.2 The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 regulation and the FCA Handbook.
-In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 regulation and the FCA Handbook.

-- 5.2.3 The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the AIFMD Level 2 regulation. - 5.2.4 In accordance with the FCA Handbook and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result.
+The Manager is the UK AIFM of the Trust for the purposes of the UK AIFM regime. - 5.2.2 Investors buy and redeem Units through the Manager who nets them to reduce the number of Units issued or cancelled by the Trust.
+When carrying out deals in the Units the Manager acts as principal but does not profit from this activity. - 5.2.3 The fees to which the Manager is entitled are set out in paragraph 16. - 5.2.4 The Manager will cover at all times the risk of loss or damage caused by any relevant person through the negligent performance of activities for which the Manager has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 Regulation and the FCA Rules.
+In addition, the Manager holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the AIFMD Level 2 Regulation and the FCA Rules. - 5.2.5 The Manager has internal operational policies and procedures in place to identify, measure, manage and monitor appropriately operational risks to which the Manager is or could be reasonably exposed in accordance with the requirements of the AIFMD Level 2 Regulation. - In accordance with the FCA Rules and applicable law and regulation, the Manager must act in the best interests of the Trust when executing decisions to deal on behalf of the Trust and must establish and implement an order execution policy to allow it to obtain the best possible result.
 The Manager has delegated the investment management of the Trust to the Investment Managers, who in turn execute decisions to deal on behalf of the Trust.
-The Investment Managers have each established and implemented an order execution policy to allow them to obtain the best possible results for the Trust.
-A copy of each Investment Manager's execution policy is available on the relevant website, listed in Appendix 7.
+Please refer to paragraph 7.1.5 for further information of the Investment Manager's execution policies.